percona/xtradb-cluster-tutorial/doc/05-Node Failure.rst

 - What happens when the node can talk to the cluster again?
 - Does this action have any noticeable effect on write latency?
+- What does node3's log say about how it re-synced with the cluster?

 **Make sure to restore communications to and from all nodes before going to the next step!!**